 He who had never bought a single piece of jewellery for my mother-why was it that he alone left our house each day in a starched white-linen suit?
-Why, when his 7 subordinates came to visit, did he treat them with such disrespect?
-How is it that whenever mistranslation-the meaning is actually the opposite, that he treated his subordinates with so much respect.
+Why, when his subordinates came to visit, did he treat them with such disrespect?
+How is it that whenever my siblings or I came down with measles or whooping cough he never cared to stay home, even for a few hours?